gpimblott/pico-dram-tester/README.md

 test.
 Often the speed grade is marked on the chip as a suffix.
 For example, -15 typically means 150ns.
 If you're not sure, pick the slowest speed.
 5. If you are using an external bench power supply to supply -5V and +12V, turn it on now.
 If you soldered in the on-board voltage converter modules, you don't need to do anything.
 Push the top of the selection knob to continue.
 6. The test runs.
-You will see a red "X" if the test passes or a green checkmark if the test passes.
+You will see a red "X" if the test fails or a green checkmark if the test passes.

 Note: The visualization pane on the left is just for entertainment and doesn't really represent bad bits.